 I have over seven years’ experience of working in research, in both academia and the voluntary sector.
 I currently work as a Researcher for Advance HE (formerly Equality Challenge Unit, an organisation that worked to advance equality and diversity for staff and students in higher education across the UK and in colleges in Scotland).
-In this role, I have designed and managed several high-profile research projects in the UK and Ireland on subjects including staff equality in Scotland’s college sector, university governance, promotion and recruitment, bullying and harassment, and the experiences of lesbian, gay and bisexual academics.
+In this role, I have designed and managed several high-profile research projects in Scotland, England and Ireland on subjects including staff equality in colleges, university governance, promotion and recruitment, bullying and harassment, and the experiences of lesbian, gay and bisexual academics.

 Before starting at ECU in 2016, I completed a PhD in history at University College London, which explored the relationship between masculinities, planning knowledge and domestic space in mid-twentieth century Britain.